luismr/blueprint-prompts/java/maven-with-junit.md

 ## Description

-This prompt helps you create a Maven project with JUnit 5 testing framework.
-It provides a complete project structure following Maven conventions and includes essential configurations for Java development with testing capabilities.
+Creates a well-structured Maven project with JUnit 5 testing framework by generating a complete project structure that follows Maven conventions and best practices.
+The prompt sets up essential configurations and dependencies needed for Java development with comprehensive testing capabilities.

+The generated project will include:
+- Standard Maven project structure and layout
+- JUnit 5 testing framework configuration
+- Code coverage reporting with JaCoCo
+- Logging capabilities with SLF4J
+- CI/CD pipeline configurations
+- Basic project documentation
+- Git version control setup

+Example usage:
+- "Create a new Maven project for my Java application with JUnit tests"
+- "Generate a Maven project structure with testing capabilities"
+- "Set up a Java project with Maven and JUnit 5 testing"
+- "Create a Maven project template with code coverage and logging"

 The prompt will:
-- Generate a standard Maven project structure
+- Generate the standard Maven directory structure
-- Set up JUnit 5 testing framework
+- Configure JUnit 5 for testing
-- Configure code coverage reporting
+- Set up code coverage reporting
-- Add logging capabilities
+- Add logging support
 - Include CI/CD configurations
-- Create basic documentation
+- Create documentation files

 Use this prompt when you want to:
-- Start a new Java project with Maven
+- Start a new Java project with Maven build system
-- Set up automated testing with JUnit 5
+- Set up automated testing with JUnit 5 framework
-- Follow Maven best practices
+- Follow Maven conventions and best practices
-- Include essential development tools
+- Include essential development tools and dependencies
-- Create a maintainable project structure
+- Create a maintainable and well-structured project

-The generated project will include:
-- Maven standard directory layout
-- JUnit 5 test configuration
-- Code coverage with JaCoCo
-- Logging with SLF4J
-- Sample Java classes and tests
-- Basic documentation files
-- Git configuration

 ## Prompt